 My practice focuses on the sources of shame, anxiety, depression, trauma, and personality disturbances, and their impact on one's life and relationships.
 In therapy, we safely access the origins of these forces and disentangle present life from outdated ways of relating with other people or yourself.

 Relational therapy is a psychodynamic approach using the real-time relationship between you and me to understand and dismantle dysfunctional patterns, especially those related to how we perceive self and other.

-Somatic therapy works through the body to enable the nervous system, which has stored many of our unconscious patterns, to release these patterns and self-regulate.

-My work is relational and somatic.

-Now | My practice focuses on the sources of shame, anxiety, depression, trauma, and personality disturbances, and their impact on one's life and relationships.
-In therapy, we safely access the origins of these forces and disentangle present life from outdated ways of relating with other people or yourself.

-Relational therapy is a psychodynamic approach using the real-time relationship between you and me to understand and dismantle dysfunctional patterns, especially those related to how we perceive self and other.

-Somatic therapy works through the body to enable the nervous system, which has stored many of our unconscious patterns, to release these patterns and self-regulate.
+Somatic therapy works through the body to enable the nervous system, which has stored many of our unconscious patterns, to release these patterns and to self-regulate.

 My work is relational and somatic.